- Narrow Vein Mining

 Pre-WWII operations were mainly confined to the Surigao District with production from high grade veins at the Mindanao Motherlode (or Mabuhay) Mine, Tapian and Mapaso Mines, from veins at the Siana underground mine commencing in 1938, and from veins at the Placer Mine commencing in 1936.
 In later years Siana became an open pit mine and numerous open pit mines were established in the Placer Mine area where porphyry copper-gold bodies were found adjacent to and below the high grade vein systems.

-The most notable recent discovery in the Surigao District is the large Boyongan porphyry copper-gold deposit which is undergoing further work.
+The most notable recent discovery in the Surigao District is the large Boyongan porphyry copper-gold deposit which is being accessed by decline for further assessment.

 In the North Davao District, the Maco (previously Masara) copper-gold deposits were discovered in 1938 and subsequently mined.
 The Amacan porphyry copper deposits were mined in the 1980s, and the large Kingking porphyry copper deposit was discovered as well as smaller porphyry copper deposits such as Mapula.
 Epithermal veins such as Hijo were mined as part of the Amacan operation, and approximately 20 years ago the large Diwalwal epithermal vein system was discovered with high grade mineralisation extending to approximately 600m from surface.